mangalam-research/wed/README.rst

 Please see the `<package.json>`_, `<config/requirejs-config-dev.js>`_
 and `<Makefile>`_ files for details regarding these dependencies.
-Running the test suite additionally requires that `saxon
+Running the test suite also requires that `saxon
 <http://saxon.sourceforge.net/>`_ be installed.

 Building